Asia shares mostly higher, U.S. crude powers past $70

 The week ahead also has important readings on the health of the Chinese economy, and hence global demand, as well as the latest data on U.S. consumer price inflation.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS put on 0.2 percent, while Chinese blue chips .CSI300 rose 1.2 percent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan put on 0.2 percent, while Chinese blue chips rose 1.2 percent.

 Friday’s U.S. jobs report showed unemployment dropping to a new cycle low of 3.9 percent yet wages remained benign, suggesting the Federal Reserve would keep raising rates but at a gradual pace.

-That outlook cheered Wall Street where the Dow .DJI ended Friday up 1.39 percent, while the S&P 500 .SPX rose 1.28 percent and the Nasdaq .IXIC 1.71 percent.
+That outlook cheered Wall Street where the Dow ended Friday up 1.39 percent, while the S&P 500 rose 1.28 percent and the Nasdaq 1.71 percent.

-Apple Inc (AAPL.O) hit a record high after Warren Buffett’s Berkshire Hathaway Inc (BRKa.N) disclosed that it had raised its stake in the iPhone maker.
+Apple Inc hit a record high after Warren Buffett’s Berkshire Hathaway Inc disclosed that it had raised its stake in the iPhone maker.

 The recent run of solid U.S. economic news contrasts with a softer turn in European data and lifted the dollar to its highest for the year so far against the euro.

-The single currency was last at $1.1957 EUR=D4, having been down as deep as $1.1911 on Friday.
-The dollar also reached its highest since December against a basket of currencies and was last trading at 92.609 .DXY.
+The single currency was last at $1.1957, having been down as deep as $1.1911 on Friday.
+The dollar also reached its highest since December against a basket of currencies and was last trading at 92.609.

 It had less luck against the Japanese yen, in part because strains in emerging market currencies were supporting safe havens such as the yen.
-The dollar steadied at 109.14 JPY=EBS, having topped out around 110.05 last week.
+The dollar steadied at 109.14, having topped out around 110.05 last week.

 “It’s this recovery in the U.S. dollar – one based on the data flow in the U.S. against the rest of the world – which is catching many by surprise and causing ructions across emerging markets,” said Greg McKenna, chief market strategist at CFD and FX provider AxiTrader.